Robbie Grossman Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.
+- The pitching staff for the Twins has a collective 9.5 K/9 to pace the league.

-- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.93).
+- The Twins have a 3.93 team ERA that ranks eighth among all league pitching staffs.

-- Twins pitchers combine to surrender 155 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The righty last appeared on Wednesday against the Milwaukee Brewers, when he threw five innings, allowing two earned runs while giving up two hits.
+- The right-hander last appeared on Saturday against the Texas Rangers, when he went five innings, allowing one earned run while giving up five hits.

-- In 21 games this season, the 28-year-old has put up a 3.41 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.